plone/training/docs/mastering-plone/features.md

 ### News Item

-Basically a page with an image and an image caption to be used for press releases and such.
+A news item is basically a page with an image and an image caption to be used for press releases and such.

 ```{figure} _static/features_add_a_news_item.png
 ```

 ### Event

-Basically a page with start and end dates and some additional fields for whole day or recurring events.
+An event is basically a page with start and end dates and some additional fields for whole day or recurring events.

 ```{figure} _static/features_add_a_event.png
 ```

 ### Other available content types

-There are more content types per default available: file, image, link.
+There are more content types available by default: File, Image, Link.

-### Content editing
+### Editing content

 For more information on how to edit content, see the training {doc}`/content-editing/index`.

 (features-containers-label)=

-## folderish content
+## Folderish content

 Go to "News".

-Earlier we created this page with its title "News".
+Earlier we created this page with the title "News".
-Therefore this page has the id "news" which we can see as part of its url `http://localhost:3000/news`.
+Therefore this page has the id `news` which we can see as part of its URL: `http://localhost:3000/news`.

 A page is folderish.
 To inspect its contained items, we change to `/contents` by clicking the folder icon.

 We can change the order of the two contained items by dragging and dropping.

-We can modify their title and id, publish them, etc.. in one step by selecting them and applying a bulk action.
+We can modify their title and id, publish them, etc. in one step by selecting them and applying a bulk action.

 ```{figure} _static/contents.png
 :alt: page contents